Frozen shoulder exercises including mobility, stretching and strengthening with information on which stage of frozen shoulder might be appropriate.

 This exercise stretches the back of the shoulder.
 Bring the arm across the body at chest height and use the other hand to pull it in until a stretch is felt in the back of the shoulder and the upper back.

 Strengthening exercises should be performed when pain allows.
-Initially static exercises performed against an immoveable resistance can be done.
+Initially, static exercises performed against an immovable resistance can be done.
 We also cover shoulder blade stabilizing exercises which should be included in all shoulder rehabilitation programs.

 Isometric shoulder exercises

 Abduction – This is performed standing sideways on to a wall, with the arm straight and by the side.
 The arm is pushed outwards, against the wall.
 Hold for 5-10 seconds, rest and repeat 5-10 times.